How to be successful at anything?

 Now you tell yourself you don’t feel up to it, you will start later.
 When later comes, you remember you had to drop off a book for your sister.
 You keep this behaviour up the whole day, instead of just doing what must be done.

-Have you ever done this negotiating with yourself?
-Shame to admit it but I know I have...
+Have you ever done this negotiating thing with yourself?
+Shame to admit it?
+I know I have...

 How to be successful?
 This is certainly not the best way.

-Negotiating with yourself in this way his puts you in a bad place.
+Negotiating with yourself in this way leads you to a bad place.
 You get mad at yourself.
 You feel out of control and think you’re a total failure.